PlanterApp/planter_blog/content/posts/newbie-gardening-mistakes/index.md

 ![Crowded cucurbit plants with diseased leaves](https://4w1qaaek5t.ucarecd.net/d4546bad-9335-419b-b168-f41da9f7669a/Crowded-plants.jpg)

 Different plants have different spacing requirements, depending on how big they get and their water and nutrient needs.
 There are several different plant spacing methods that gardeners use, and with experience you can hone in on the spacing that works best for your garden.
 Plant spacing noted on seed packets is usually row spacing, a traditional plant spacing method.
-Another popular spacing method is Square Foot Gardening which aims to maximize the number of plants per square foot of garden space by building healthy soil.
-The plant spacings in [Planter](<>) follow the square foot gardening method.
+Another popular spacing method is [Square Foot Gardening](https://squarefootgardening.org/) which aims to maximize the number of plants per square foot of garden space by building healthy soil.
+The plant spacings in [Planter](https://planter.garden/) follow the Square Foot Gardening method.

 ## Not observing your plants regularly

 Growing a garden isn't just about planting, fertilizing, watering, and waiting for a harvest.
-One of the most important steps to having a successful garden is to regularly observe each of your plants to make sure they are staying healthy.
+One of the most important steps to having a successful garden is to regularly observe each of your plants to make sure they're staying healthy.
 Many gardening problems can be corrected if they're caught early enough, but if you don't take time to observe your plants regularly issues like lack of water, lack of fertility, or pests and diseases can go unnoticed for so long that they're beyond fixing.
 With tender seedlings, young plants, and container plants sometimes even a few hours without water or with too much sun can be life-or-death.

 Observing plants regularly is much easier said than done with our busy daily lives.
 Sometimes having tools like irrigation systems on timers can help, but automation isn't a full replacement for a gardener's presence.
 The best thing to do is to figure out a gardening routine that works with your schedule, and don't take unnecessary risks with sensitive plants if you might not have time to check on them.